-- Grafting with bone morphogenetic proteins.
-Synthetic materials, which are created naturally in our bodies for the creation of cartilage and bone, can be used in bone grafting as a substitute for real bone, eliminating the need for banked bone or a second procedure to harvest bone from your body.
-These materials are safe and proven to increase the jaw bone support required for a durable dental implant placement, and include bone morphogenetic proteins, or BMPs, which we use in our practice.
-During BMP treatment, the grafting material is added to a sponge that is placed over the area of bone that requires bone growth.
-After the new bone has finished growing into the graft area, your jaw will be ready to support dental implants.
+Bone morphogenetic protein is a naturally occurring protein that can be used as a substitute for real bone.
+These materials are safe and proven to increase the jaw bone support required for durable dental implant placement.
+During BMP treatment, grafting material is added to a sponge that is placed over the area of bone that requires growth.
+After the new bone has finished growing, your jaw will be ready to support dental implants.

 If gum loss is not treated, it can cause tooth loss or nerve damage.
 To repair gum damage and prevent further problems, a soft tissue graft may be recommended.
 Similar to bone grafts, your oral surgeon will use a soft tissue sample, often from the roof of your mouth, and apply the soft tissue graft where it is needed in your gums.
 This process helps promote healing around a dental implant and can ensure a healthy, long-term result.